troclaux/notes/aws.md

 - implement in days, not months
 - no need to build, train and deploy ML solutions
 - use cases: retail stores, media, entertainment, etc

+## Pinpoint (out-of-scope)

+> customer engagement service that allows businesses to communicate with their customers through multiple channels

+- supports email, SMS, push notifications (mobile apps), voice messages, in-app messaging
+- capable of receiving replies
+- use cases: run campaigns by sending marketing, bulk, transactional SMS messages

+- what is the difference when comparing with SNS or SES?
+  - in SNS and SES, you managed each message's audience, content and delivery schedule
+  - in Pinpoint, you create
+    - message templates
+    - delivery schedules
+    - highly-targeted segments
+    - full campaigns

 ## Polly